 Academy of Nutrition and Dietetic Board Certified Specialist: Board Certified Specialists are registered dietitian nutritionists who have met empirically established criteria and who have successfully completed a specialty certification examination.

 Registered dietitians can be a board certified specialist in the following areas:

 - Oncology Nutrition (CSO)

-Fellows of The American Dietetic Association (FADA) are registered dietitians with advanced education and experience, who have, throughout their careers, developed exceptional professional achievement and expertise.
+Fellows of The American Dietetic Association (FADA): Fellows are RDNs with advanced education and experience, who have, throughout their careers, developed exceptional professional achievement and expertise.
 Fellows have successfully demonstrated the necessary requirements for certification through a peer-reviewed portfolio assessment.
 These individuals have attained the highest level of certification awarded by The Commission on Dietetic Registration and are awarded the FADA designation.